kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 ---
 title: "Enable Policy Management with fleet"
-linkTitle: "Policy Management"
+linkTitle: "Unified Distributed Storage"
-weight: 30
+weight: 50
 description: >
-  The easiest way to enable policy management with fleet.
+  Guidance on using unified distributed storage with fleet.
 ---

 In this tutorial, we will cover how to implement unified distributed storage on a set of clusters, using [Fleet](https://kurator.dev/docs/references/fleet-api/#fleet)

 ## Architecture

-Fleet's unified distributed storage is built on top of [Rook](https://rook.io/), and the overall architecture is shown below:
+Fleet's unified distributed storage is built on top of [Rook](https://rook.io/), and the overall architecture is shown as below:

 {{< image width="100%"
-    link="./image/fleet-policy.drawio.svg"
+    link="./image/distributedstorage.svg"
     >}}

 ## Prerequisites